Snowapril/Crust/README.md

 # Crust

 My own language compiler for PNU Compiler lecture term-project.
-I combined some c and rust features to make a language.
+I combined some c++ and rust features to make a language.

 ## Build
 ```bash